 The final design features a sculpted muscle feature highlighted by a step in mirror polish.
 The step itself is not seen at address and does not effect ground interaction, which was verified by CAD simulations as well as tour testing.
 The step highlights the technology, is easily manufactured and gives the wedge a unique look.
 Other subtle design features such as the convex and converging muscle and the tilted flange all contributed to the desired weight shift.
 The convex muscle pays tribute to classic Cleveland Golf wedges, which gives these highly engineered tools a slightly softer handcrafted vibe.

 CMF inspections and approvals.
 Signed off on polishing and finishing masters while overseeing the execution of cosmetic sample trials.

-Tracking documents I created to improve the flow of information between Design and CAD team (Design Handoff Document) as well as between R&D and the manufacturing plant in China (Finishing Master Document) are now part of the official development process at Cleveland Golf and are aiding in current development.
+Along the process of development I established new tracking documents that improved the flow of information between teams.
+The "Design Handoff Document" between the design and the CAD team and the "Finishing Master Document" between the RND and the manufacturing plant in China.
+These documents are now part of the official development process at Cleveland Golf, aiding in current development.